acmucsd/hackschool-wi20/README.md

     createdBy: "" // String indicating who the meme is created by });
 ```
-- Then, after setting the state, write the following lines to fetch memes from this API.
+- (TODO): Then, after setting the state, write the following lines to fetch memes from this API.
 ```javascript
 fetch('https://api.imgflip.com/get_memes')
     .then(response => response.json())